 Students wishing to engage in academic work (such as authoring or coauthoring a paper under the supervision of a faculty member, working in a supervised law firm or in-house position, or some other project, the final work product to be received by the Registrar) may be eligible and able to work with a faculty member to oversee and guide the work, as well as to provide structure, milestones, and assessment of the work.
 Credits, grading, and prerequisites will depend on the nature of the work and determined in conjunction with the faculty member.
+Repeat Rule: May be repeated for a maximum of 8 credits.

-LRS 909 - Saul Lefkowitz Trademarks Competition
+LRS 909 - Saul Lefkowitz Trademarks Competition Credits: 1-2